ozwillo/ozwillo-datacore/README.md

 Deployment : go in the oasis-datacore-web subproject and do : mvn jetty:run

-Then go have a look at API documentation and playground at http://localhost:8080/swagger-ui/index.html .
-To try it out, for instance do a GET /dc/type/sample.city.city to see what cities are available.
-For more, do the [city & country Tutorial](https://github.com/pole-numerique/oasis-datacore/wiki/Tutorial---city-&-country).
+Then go have a look at API documentation and playground at [http://localhost:8080/dc-ui/index.html](http://localhost:8080/dc-ui/index.html).
+To try it out, for instance do a GET ``/dc/type/geo:Area_0`` to see what geographical areas (cities...) are available.
+To learn more about available operations, follow the [wiki Playground tutorial](https://github.com/pole-numerique/oasis-datacore/wiki/Playground-&-Import-UI-demo-scenario---Provto-&-OpenElec) and do the [city & country Tutorial](https://github.com/pole-numerique/oasis-datacore/wiki/Tutorial---city-&-country).
+To learn about out to use them, have a look at the detailed API doc below.

 Alternatively, to deploy it in production ([Tomcat 7](http://tomcat.apache.org/download-70.cgi) required) : put the war contents in a tomcat 7 root and start it :